vikas-kmr1/CodeChef_SelfLearning/_ to 1 ⭐/Basic Programming/README.md

 ### Note: Please add the Problem description if not been added already.
 ##### How to add:
-* click on the above link and go to respective question.
+* click on the above link and go to the respective question.
 * open inspect and copy the whole div with id = (problem_statment)
 * and paste in the markdown file.